maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     MAT A=B*C

-As above, but multiplies the values in B and C.
+Multiplies the values in slot (m,n) in B with the value in slot (o,p) in C. A is resized to (m,p) if possible.

     MAT A=(5)*B

-Scalar multiplication; calculates the value of the expression on the left, in this case the constant 5, and then multiplies all the values in B by that value and places the results in A. RetroBASIC supports all of the mathematical operations in this statement, not just multiplication.
+Scalar multiplication; calculates the value of the expression on the left, in this case the constant 5, and then multiplies all the values in B by that value and places the results in A. A will be resized to match B.

 <a name="mat-avarzeraexp"></a>
-### `MAT` *avar*`=ZER`[(*aexp*,...)]
+### `MAT` *var*`=ZER`[(*aexp*,...)]

 Changes all of the slots in *avar* to 0, or if the optional *aexp*s are provided, the result array will be resized to the subarray.
 Works for both 1-d vectors and 2-d matrixes, and matrixes do not have to be square.
 This statement was widely used in Dartmouth programs in order to quickly reset or resize an array, even in programs that did not make use of other matrix features.

+`ZER` can also be used with string arrays, which sets all values to the empty string.
+The same resizing rules apply as in the numeric case.

 <a name="mat-avarconaexp"></a>
 ### `MAT` *avar*`=CON`[(*aexp*,...)]